scramjetorg/framework-js/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: 🚀 Feature request
-about: Suggest an idea for this project
+about: Suggest an idea or a new feature
 title: ''
 labels: ''
 assignees: ''